kirtanmodi/auth-demo-a/README.md

 The script:

-1. Gets the bastion IP and database endpoint automatically from CloudFormation
+1. Gets the session manager IP and database endpoint automatically from CloudFormation
 2. Sets up a secure SSH tunnel
 3. Retrieves database credentials from Secrets Manager
 4. Sets up a `.pgpass` file for passwordless connections